Scientific-Python-Translations/scientific-python-translations.github.io/content/docs.md

 [Crowdin](https://scientific-python.crowdin.com/) provides GitHub integration tools to sync all translated content from the Crowdin web interface into project websites and vice-versa.
 However, a few adaptations are needed.
 The following steps describe what maintainers need to do to set up the integration.
-See [](#automations) for more details on this script.

 ### Setting up Crowdin